niklas-heer/repos/README.md

 # repos
-repos is a tool to manage git repos
+A tool to easily manage your git repos.

 # Software needed
 - git